ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 `MODIFIER` should restrict calling of the function to only desired level or levels of tenant(s).

-`bool` signifies the successful termination of the migratioon process.
+`bool` signifies the successful termination of the migration process.

 **NOTES**